martinchernyavskiy/Notes/China notes/Modern Adaptive Computing.md

 - Consists of a sea of logic blocks
 - Each of logic block consists of more small blocks with each having a 4-input LUT, muax, and flip-flop
 - Each group of logic blocks have outputs connecting to a wire system (routing track) which is regulated by a programmable routing switch

+### FPGA design flow
+- First use RTL code
+- Use logic synthesis for netlist and then place & route to FPGA to generate bitstream & debug and run